Hawaii Leadership Residency

 Within the residency, kuleanas (spaces of responsibility) are appointed to every resident and we designate a few resident-alaka’i (translates to “leader”).
 These leaders are often returners— those doing a second session.
 We train residents not only with teaching content, but through real-life responsibility and stewardship within a community.

 Residents may choose to stay for up to 2-3 sessions (a school year or calendar year).
-Each session is different than the last in terms of teaching schedule / content, and (as stated before) there are further leadership opportunities for returning residents.
+Each session is different than the last in terms of teaching schedule / content.

 2026 Sessions